University of Winnipeg Collegiate: Wesley Hall

 Wesley Hall is located at the south end of the University of Winnipeg campus, facing Portage Avenue.
 The four-floor stone 'sand castle' serves as the primary academic facility for The Collegiate, which is also the flagship building for the University of Winnipeg.
 The landmark sandstone building, sometimes referred to as the 'castle', underwent extensive renovations which were completed in 2006.
 The renovations on the heritage building, which totaled well over $7.5 million, had focused primarily on the stone exterior, which had been heavily worn down over the century.
 The renovations also included the installation of new windows and replacement of the roof.
 The administrative offices of the Dean of The Collegiate and admission services are located on the 1st floor of Wesley Hall, after being moved from the 2nd floor in the summer of 2008.
 Tony's Cafeteria was formerly located on the main floor, but was closed in the summer of 2008 to make room for more classrooms.
-Thanks to a donation from the family of Dr. Douglas Leatherdale, a new Tony's Cafeteria and Leatherdale Commons (Leatherdale Hall) was completed for the 2017/18 academic year.
+Thanks to a donation from the family of Douglas Leatherdale, a new Tony's Cafeteria and Leatherdale Commons (Leatherdale Hall) was completed for the 2017/18 academic year.